 Knowing where to start with getting your PCV licence can be very confusing.
-Be assured that the Ben Shaw Training team will always give you correct advice and have your best interests at heart.
-Happy customers means good word of mouth.
+The Ben Shaw Training Ltd training advisors will guide you every step of the way.

 - PCV means Passenger Carrying Vehicle, which used to be called PSV (Public Service Vehicle).
 This changed in the 1990's when they stopped calling the different licences: Class I, II & III.

 - Licence Category D allows you to drive any rigid coach or bus.